 - Read and understand the contents of this Operator's Manual before starting the engine. - Use your full attention while operating the machine.
-Do not engage in any activity that causes distractions; otherwise, injury or property damage may occur. - Do not put your hands or feet near moving components of the machine.
+Do not engage in any activity that causes distractions; otherwise, injury or property damage may occur. - Do not operate the machine without all guards and other safety protective devices in place and functioning properly on the machine.

-- Do not operate the machine without all guards and other safety protective devices in place and working on the machine. - Keep clear of any discharge opening.
-Keep bystanders and pets a safe distance away from the machine. - Keep children out of the operating area.
-Never allow children to operate the machine. - Stop the machine, shut off the engine, remove the key, and wait for all moving parts to stop before servicing, fueling, or unclogging the machine.
+- Keep your hands and feet away from rotating parts.
+Keep clear of the discharge opening. - Keep bystanders and children out of the operating area.
+Never allow children to operate the machine. - Shut off the engine, remove the key (if equipped), and wait for all movement to stop before you leave the operator's position, Allow the machine to cool before adjusting, servicing, cleaning, or storing it.